roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-02 ****** bydawn1958© Kerri let out a big sigh when the final bell sounded and it was time to go home.
+Kerri let out a big sigh when the final bell sounded and it was time to go home.
 As she exited the school, Ward met her at the door and she could tell the student was trouble.
 His hungry eyes devoured the open space in her suit jacket and Kerri could tell he was trying to ogle her again just like he did in the classroom.
 She quickly pulled the jacket closed and then tried to squeeze past his tall muscular body.

  Ward said some very explicit things about her looks and what he wanted to do to her and they made her blush, as she tried to hurry away.
 Kerri probably looked fairly pathetic when she rushed across the parking lot and frantically fumbled for her car keys.
 It took several attempts to get the door open and then jump in the car for safety.